 Situated in Al Hofuf, the Al Qarah Mountain is one of the best sites to explore.
 These cavernous areas remain cool even on the hottest days, making it the perfect spot all year round.
 The natural beauty of the mountains is astounding.

-Tall pillars of stone, giant hollow caverns, small nooks, and crannies, it’s a place you can lose yourself in.
+Tall pillars of stone, giant hollow caverns, and small nooks and crannies make this a place where you can lose yourself.Â

-Youyou’reo around the whole area for hours if you’re a born explorer.
-However, if you like more direction and want to admire the structure, you can sign up for a two-hour tour of the place.
+You can explore the whole area for hours if you’re a born explorer.
+However, if you prefer more direction and want to admire the structure, you can sign up for a two-hour tour of the place.Â

 After a long day, you can enjoy mouth-watering desserts and refreshing drinks.
 It’s a great idea to cool off and spend lunchtime here.